ricmac/Cybercultural/src/posts/031-zde-due-diligence-begins.md

 ---
 title: "031.
 Due Diligence Begins in NYC; RWW Gets a Media Award"
-description: "Just as ReadWriteWeb becomes one of the 10 most popular blogs in the world, I travel to New York to meet with Ziff Davis Enterprise about their proposed acquisition."
+description: "Just as ReadWriteWeb becomes one of the 10 most popular blogs in the world, I travel to New York to meet with Ziff Davis Enterprise about its proposed acquisition."
 date: 2024-05-08
 permalink: "p/031-zde-due-diligence-begins/"
 tags: ['Memoir']